preetzware/Guess-Game/README.md

 2. **Gitpod** - the IDE I have used to write, edit, commit and push my code to Github.
 3. **HTML 5** - language used to build the core of my website.
 4. **CSS** - the style sheet language I have used to style all the elements of my website.
+5. **JavaScript** - used to add interactivity in the website.
-5. **DevTools** - used to test the responsiveness of my website and check for bugs.
+5. **DevTools** - used for Lighthouse testing, to test the responsiveness of my website and to check for bugs.
-6. **Google Fonts** - used to import the fonts for my website.
+7.  **PageSpeed Insights** - used to test the performance of the website.
-7. **Font Awesome** - used to import social media and other icons.
+6. **Font Awesome** - used to import social media and other icons.
 8. **Pinterest** - used to source website's imageries.
-9. **MYBOBOTEA.com** - used to source website's imageries.
 10. **TinyPNG** - used to compress my website's imageries.
 11. **Favicon.io** - used to create favicon for my website.
 12. **Balsamiq** - used to create the wireframes for the initial design process of my website.
 13. **Am I Responsive?** - used to test the responsiveness of the website.

 ## Languages Used
-HTML 5, CSS
+HTML 5, CSS, JavaScript

 ## Libraries and programmes
 Github was used for version control, site storage and for deploying my project to Github pages.
 Gitpod is the IDE I used to write, edit, commit and push my code to Github.